BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 : Used in its now-customary sense as a synonym for "octet".

 element
-: An envelope is a tree of elements, each of which is itself an envelope.
+: Synonymous with "sub-Envelope".
+An Envelope is a tree of elements, each of which is itself an Envelope.

 image
 : The source data from which a cryptographic digest is calculated.